 Although the WordPress plugin works fairly straight forward.
 I thought it might be a good idea to give you a quick crash course.
 Pay attention.

-In theory, you could use this plugin to change your blog’s fonts to anything you like, but we will not be covering that in this tutorial as we’ll have to touch a stylesheet.
+In theory, you could use this plugin (and its Additional Fonts add on) to change your blog’s fonts to anything you like, but we will not be covering that in this tutorial as we’ll have to touch a stylesheet.
 And if you’ve been paying attention, you’d know that I don’t like stylesheets — no offense.

 Most users will want to replace the fonts they’re already using with locally hosted ones.
 Here’s how you do this: